strimzi/strimzi.github.io/_posts/2023-08-20-my-lfx-mentorship-experience-with-the-cncf-strimzi-community.md

 #### The result

-The result was a bridge that allows you to produce messages to Kafka topics using MQTT.
+The result was a bridge that allows you to produce messages to Kafka topics using MQTT protocol.
 You can find the code [here](https://github.com/strimzi/strimzi-mqtt-bridge).

 The below video illustrates the working of the MQTT-Kafka Bridge.